 Wherever you land, turn off the mobile phones, set the office phone to do-not-disturb, clear the desk and table, let the receptionist and your team know that you are not to be interrupted.
 Eliminate as many distractions as possible.
 This will prepare you for what’s next…

-You will notice that the agenda template is mostly questions – personal questions, project questions, resource questions, follow-up and feedback questions.
+The guide and template contain scores of questions to make it easy for you to prepare – personal questions, project questions, resource questions, follow-up and feedback questions.
 This is by design – questions prepare me to listen!

 When you ask your team more questions than you make demands, you’ll be more loved & respected.
 (Ben Reed)

 During the One-on-one Meeting

 Just as my preparation improves the meeting, when my team members are well-prepared, we both get a lot more accomplished in the meetings.